articles

 The Entry Requirements

 The Sala VIP is the only lounge in Malaga Airport.
 You can get in with a Priority Pass Card or a business class ticket.
-You can also pay for entry here.
-The cost is £27 for 3 hours.
+I got in with my Priority Pass.

 Standard Plus Membership costs £183.
 It comes with 10 free lounge visits per year.
 Each visit costs £18.30.
 Great value for unlimited food, unlimited alcohol, free wi-fi and your own private space.